NicoJanE/X11-GUI-Dev-Template-Stack/Howtos/howto_create_a_dev_container.md

 <span class="nje-ident"/> <small>*Almost all ways called automatically*</small>
 - Watch XAML Build <br>
 <span class="nje-ident"/> <small>*This makes sure you can see the 'live output' of the application while your updating the XAML file(s)*</small>
+For other sub-container other task might be available, but most of them should be self explaining